-We define bilingualism as the ability to express oneself in French or in English, orally or in writing, with native ease and compelling effectiveness.
+We define bilingualism as the ability to express oneself in French and in English, orally and in writing, with native ease and compelling effectiveness.
 This ambitious goal opens the doors of top universities around the world and enables our alumni to live, study, work and excel anywhere in the world.
 The native command of the nuances of both languages demands a rigorous early learning program as well as need-based support for students who join the School along the way.
 From inception, Ecole Jeannine Manuel has focused on the teaching and learning of languages in a bilingual context.
 Our methods rely on structured language immersion and student engagement.

 For young EFL children (English as a Foreign Language, i.e. non-English speakers), the School uses the interactive audiovisual Knock-Knock™ method from Year 1 through Year 5.
 This method, developed by Jeannine Manuel, is based on storytelling with the vocabulary and syntax used by native English speakers in the same age groups.
 EMT children (English Mother Tongue) follow a school-based native English speaker program using American and British teaching resources.